Skip to main content

 1. Interactive Value-Chain Map Modelled a segment of the chain with multiple upstream sources and hops.

-2. Guided Table-Top Exercises Walked users from an OEM’s Digital Product Passport—through Transformation Events and Digital Facility Records—to the originating mines.
+2. Guided Demonstration Walked users from an OEM’s Digital Product Passport—through Transformation Events and Digital Facility Records—to the originating mines.

 2. Objectives